 In my previous articles I have introduced code editors like #Develop, Snippet Compiler for .Net etc. editors that can be installed locally into your system and then run .Net code snippets locally.
 In this article I am introducing one such .Net editor or compiler which works on any web browser where you can not only run your .Net code, rather you can collaborate and share the code to any of your team, social platform or into your blogs.
-The .NET Fiddle is an very advanced online compiler or ready coding environment, that allow you to create run and share the code online with out having to install anything locally.
+The .NET Fiddle is a very advanced online compiler or ready coding environment, that allows you to create, run and share the code online without having to install anything locally.

 The .NET Fiddle offers unique features that are not supported in any online compilers specific to .Net.

 - The .NET Fiddle is restricted to run only .Net family programming languages such as C#, VB.NET and F#

 - It allows to run Scripts, Console based applications, MVC and Nancy project types.
 It supports NET45 and Roslyn compilers.